-In addition to the written discourse that has been explored above, as one of language skill, speaking is a process of conveying messages, ideas, and feelings through the use of spoken language (Cameron, 2001; Tarigan, 2008).
+In addition to the written discourse that has been explored above, as one of language skills, speaking is a process of conveying messages, ideas, and feelings through the use of spoken language (Cameron, 2001; Tarigan, 2008).
 English speaking skill is intended for the students to make use of language as a communication tool in the context of life.
 Moreover, English is now a lingua franca used by people in every aspect of life, i.e. economic, social, health, and education (Mansfield & Poppi, 2012) to mention just a few.
 The development of students’ speaking skills in English subject is, therefore, very important to achieve.
-Although speaking skill is sometimes considered easier than that of writing skill, but they can occur naturally (Bowman, 2010) with the frequency of the language use.
+Although speaking skill is sometimes considered easier than that of writing skill, but it can occur naturally (Bowman, 2010) with the frequency of the language use.
 However, changes in learning orientation in the 21st century (Changwong, Sukkamart, & Sisan, 2018; Sellars et al., 2018; Tuzlukova, Al-Busaidi, & Burns, 2017) have directed educational goals at every level of education to integrate critical thinking skills (Al-Sharadgahm, 2014) in their school subjects.
 So, it is important for teachers to develop teaching materials and task assignments (Harizaj & Hajrulla, 2017) that are not only oriented to language skills but also integrated CT skills (Akatsuka, 2019) in their language learning.

 Given the importance of English as a lingua franca in Indonesia, teaching English needs to be done at the earlier age, for instance, from the elementary school level.
-This is relevant to what is shared by Jianbin & Jiayan (2010) and Wang & Vasquez (2012) that the teaching of English needs to be oriented earlier in order to provide students with some competences to communicate and compete with people in a global world.
+This is relevant to what is shared by Jianbin and Jiayan (2010) and Wang and Vasquez (2012) that the teaching of English needs to be oriented earlier in order to provide students with some competences to communicate and compete with people in a global world.
 Unfortunately, with regard to 2013 Curriculum, Ministry of Education and Culture of the Republic of Indonesia (Kemdikbud, 2013), English is officially introduced to students at junior high school level.
 According to the curriculum, one of the objectives of learning English is to achieve the goal of communication in a social context to build students’ character education for both academic competence and social competence.
 Thus, the patterns of teachers’ approaches in teaching English are very important since students at junior high school have unique characteristics to produce optimal learning outputs.
 The characteristics of junior high school students are easily stimulated by dynamic, challenging and fun activities (Harklau, 2007).
 Therefore, students will find themselves interested in learning when teachers deliver their lessons using fun, non-boring, and contextual ways relevant with their daily life.